bootdotdev/blog/content/jobs/libraries-and-packages-in-coding-portfolio.md

 ---
 title: "Add Libraries and Packages to Your Coding Portfolio"
-author: Lane Wagner
+author: lane
 date: "2022-11-13"
 categories:
   - "jobs"
 images:
   - /img/800/library.png.webp
 ---

 Building a job-ready portfolio of coding projects doesn't happen overnight, but if you're like most self-taught developers, you've likely built up a nice collection of todo apps, calculators, and other toy programs.
-Here's the thing, applications for end-users are great, but I'm here to convince you that adding a *library* to your portfolio will make you *much* more hireable.
+Here's the thing, applications for end-users are great, but I'm here to convince you that adding a _library_ to your portfolio will make you _much_ more hireable.

 A specific library that I wrote has helped me land jobs several times, but I'll talk about that more later.